ghostravenstorm/AllySelector/readme.txt

--- AllySelector v1.03
+-- AllySelector v1.04
 -- GhostRavenstorm
 ------------

--- Summary
+-- Features
 ------------
-Addon that makes life better for Espers who use tab targetting for healing.
+Smart Target Cycling:

-Pressing the tab key (by default) while in party will select the lowest health ally (based on percent, not value) in range (35m).
+   - Allows for the user to quickly select the lowest health ally in range (35m).

-If all allies in range are at 100%, then this will select a random ally in range (self included).
+   - Selects the next ally in range if no one is below 100% health.
+   - Only selects the next target that is in the same PvP state as the user (while in PvP, only cycle through allies who are also in PvP, and ignore PvP allies if user is not in PvP).

+Bookmark Healing Priority Targets:
+   - Allows for the user to register a keybind to select a specific ally.

 -- Notes
 ------------
-This addons contains no GUI that can be invoked.
+This addon contains no GUI that can be invoked.

-Ensure the Debug channel in chat window is on to recieve messages about this addon.
+Ensure the Debug channel in chat window is on to receive messages about this addon.

-Setting the macro key to something other than tab doesn't persist between /reloadui (WIP).
+Keybind for target cycling will reset to its default, tab, when ui is reloaded.

+Bookmarks will be erased when ui is reloaded.

 -- Slash Commands